 5. Stakeholder Representation

-Some visionaries—such as Klaus Schwab at the World Economic Forum—have proposed the concept of stakeholder capitalism, which is the idea that corporations should serve the interests of their stakeholders and not just their shareholders.
-The GCR policy offers a new kind of stakeholder empowerment because the GCR can empower stakeholders that reside outside of corporate relationships.
+Klaus Schwab, at the World Economic Forum, proposed the idea of stakeholder capitalism, which is the idea that corporations should serve the interests of their stakeholders and not just their shareholders.
+The GCR policy offers a new kind of stakeholder empowerment because the GCR will empower all stakeholders, including the people who reside outside of corporates and governments.

 Under the GCR policy there is scope to invite stakeholders to form stakeholder groups.
 The rewarding authority will provide the criteria for membership and guidelines for group governance.
 Stakeholders will organise into groups for responding to three major issues: (1) energy reliability, (2) community wellbeing, and (3) ecosystem health.
 The administrative system for this decentralised stakeholder representation might be provided as an online platform for: